top of page

 Sherborne Travel Writing Festival Authors 2025

-Festival Curator, Rory MacLean, introduces this year's line up of authors.
+Festival Curator, Rory MacLean, introduces the 2025 line-up of authors.

 Our Travellers’ World